EnriqueCerv/InterfaceDemo/instructions/03-React-VSCode.md

     ```
     where ```project-name``` is the name of the folder of your application.
 This may take a few minutes so please wait patiently until it is done:
     ```
-    Creating a new React app in C:\Users\ian_g\my-dapp.
+    Creating a new React app in /Users/enriquecervero/Desktop/CQT_stuffs/Blockchain_Course/test_project.

     Installing packages.
 This might take a couple of minutes.
     Installing react, react-dom, and react-scripts with cra-template...

-    added 1480 packages in 1m
+    added 1323 packages in 30s

-    262 packages are looking for funding
+    269 packages are looking for funding
       run `npm fund` for details

     Initialized a git repository.

     Installing template dependencies using npm...

-    added 63 packages, and changed 1 package in 4s
+    added 18 packages, and changed 1 package in 3s

-    262 packages are looking for funding
+    269 packages are looking for funding
       run `npm fund` for details
     Removing template package using npm...

-    removed 1 package, and audited 1543 packages in 3s
+    removed 1 package, and audited 1341 packages in 2s

-    262 packages are looking for funding
+    269 packages are looking for funding
       run `npm fund` for details

-    8 vulnerabilities (2 moderate, 6 high)
+    9 vulnerabilities (3 moderate, 6 high)

     To address all issues (including breaking changes), run: npm audit fix --force